JabRef/jabref/PRIVACY.md

 ## JabRef

 ### Collecting information
-JabRef does not collect any personal information directly linked to You.
+JabRef does not collect any personal information directly linked to you.
 However, on certain occasions the software application will send some information to the online services of JabRef e.V.:
 - On application start, JabRef will check for the latest version online (by default *enabled*).
+- Information about a journal you are citing when looking for more information about this journal, using our journal database (by default *enabled*).
-- A pdf document You automatically want to extract citation information from, using our GROBID service (by default *disabled*).
+- A pdf document you automatically want to extract citation information from, using our GROBID service (by default *disabled*).
 - Anonymized statistical data on the use of the graphical user interface for internal analysis purposes (by default *disabled*).

 ### Storing information
 JabRef does not store any personal information, except:
-- Your proxy username and password, if You decide to store them (by default *disabled*).
+- Your proxy username and password, if you decide to store them (by default *disabled*).
-- Any personal API key You use to access third party online services (by default *disabled*).
+- Any personal API key you use to access third party online services (by default *disabled*).

 ### Sharing information
 Certain operations you perform in JabRef may trigger requests to public third-party services such as Zotero, Crossref or the Library of Congress for metadata retrieval.